Overlooking spectacular St Andrews Bay, the bar and grill at the clubhouse is located on a…

 Our Inspector's view

-The Fairmont St Andrews sits just a few miles from St Andrews, overlooking the rugged Fife coastline and the hotel's own championship golf courses, The Fairmont is situated on a 520-acre estate.
+The Fairmont St Andrews sits just a few miles from St Andrews, overlooking the rugged Fife coastline and the hotel's own championship golf courses, situated on a 520-acre estate.
 Bedrooms and bathrooms are spacious and luxuriously appointed.
-The eating options are The Squire for brasserie-style food, La Cucina for Italian dishes, The St Andrews Bar and Grill in the clubhouse for steak and seafood, and The Atrium offering all-day menus with the Zephyr Sports Bar also being popular with guests.
+The eating options include The Squire for brasserie-style food, La Cucina for Italian dishes, The St Andrews Bar and Grill in the clubhouse for steak and seafood, and The Atrium offering all-day menus.
+The Zephyr Sports Bar is also popular with guests.
 The hotel has an impressive spa and health club.
 Good standards of service with warm genuine hospitality found throughout.

 Features